Pack Extra Patience Before Hitting The Road For Memorial Day Weekend, AAA Says

 “It’s not worth trying to get as close to E as possible.
 Fill up at a quarter tank.
 As soon as you get there, head to the nearest gas station,” Garrity said.

 A big thing to remember is that masks are needed at the airport.
-Some airlines will resume curbside check-in over the summer and there will be some new parking options and payment methods.MORE NEWS: National Guard To Take Over COVID-19 Contact Tracing After State Fires Vendor Over Data Breach
+Some airlines will resume curbside check-in over the summer and there will be some new parking options and payment methods.MORE NEWS: Pittsburgh Weather: Below Average Temperatures And Rain For Memorial Day Weekend

 Click here for more.